raymondclowe/AutoSuggestAI/README.md

 ### Manual hotkey

-If you prefer to manually trigger a suggestion instead of waiting for a timeout then press `Shift-Ctrl-S`.
+If you prefer to manually trigger a suggestion instead of waiting for a timeout then press `Shift-Alt-S`.
 To use only manual suggestions then set the timeout value to 99999 to avoid it ever triggering.

 ### Centralized prompt for extra instructions